peternijssen/spiderpy/README.md

 **Power Plugs**
 - Viewing the energy usage and the state of power plugs
 - Enabling or disabling power plug

-All other elements like ventilation are not supported purely because my home does not support this.
-So I am missing a valid test case.
-Same goes for all the upcoming Spider expansions.

 ## Home Assistant
 This library is being used in [Home Assistant](https://www.home-assistant.io/components/spider/) as a component.